susom/redcap-export/README.md

 # redcap-export
-Python script to export REDCap project data via API using PyCap package   and one more time
+Python script to export REDCap project data via API using PyCap package   one more test using classic projects/

 Installation
 ------------